pivotal/docs-tap/scst-scan/samples/private-image.hbs.md

-# Sample private image scan
+# Sample private image scan for Supply Chain Security Tools - Scan

-This example performs a scan against an image located in a private registry.
+This example describes how you can perform a scan against an image located in a private registry for SCST - Scan.

 ## <a id="define-resources"></a>Define the resources